 With our phones sitting in our pockets, the need for a portable Spotify player sounds completely nonexistent.
 However, there are still times when leaving your phone at home or putting it away makes sense, such as when doing your morning runs or doing HIIT circuits at the gym.
 It’s those times when Mighty comes really handy, allowing you to keep playing music without needing to have your phone anywhere nearby.
 Yes, it’s not for everyone, but for that segment of the market that does find it useful, the iPod Shuffle lookalike just might be the device they’ve needed all along.
 And, yes, it supports Spotify’s offline playback feature, so you can keep the playlist running even without an available Wi-Fi network.

-- SPOTIFY MUSIC OFFLINE (NEW now with Podcasts!) - Mighty is the first device to play your Spotify music without a smartphone.
-Lightweight and durable,...
+- SPOTIFY MUSIC OFFLINE (NEW now with Podcasts!) - Mighty is the first device to play your Spotify...

 Tons of companies have been putting out webcams for the longest time, so you’d think every novel idea has already been done many times over.
 Well, not quite as it turns out.
 This year, the Razer Kiyo brought something unique, combining an HD webcam with an adjustable ring light to provide direct illumination to the exact spot the lens is facing, making it a simpler option for game streamers who need that extra light to keep things bright and clear during livestreams.